remibert/pycameresp/doc/CAMFLASHER.md

 - For **Esp32ONE**, edit the main.py and change the ```device="ESP32CAM"``` by ```device="ESP32ONE"```.

 Note: the **Esp32ONE** does not allow the camera to operate at the same time as the sd card.

+Other cameras can probably be supported, you need to edit the pycameresp.py file, in function create_camera_task add the right GPIOs.

 # Shell access